alphagov/verify-local-patterns/CONTRIBUTING.md

 # Contribution guidelines

-Please do add any issues with these services patterns to this project.

-## Contact the team

-You can contact us via email if you have our emails, or via the Verify Local Slack if you are part of that.

 ## Suggesting features or changes

 If you think something should be different in either of the patterns, [first check someone else hasn't already spotted it](https://github.com/alphagov/verify-local-patterns/issues?utf8=%E2%9C%93&q=is%3Aissue%20).
 If they haven't, feel free to [open an issue](https://github.com/alphagov/verify-local-patterns/issues/new) and we can discuss it.

-This ensures they are discussed properly before any time is spent on them.
+This ensures changes are discussed properly before any time is spent on them.

-Before opening

 ## Raising bugs with the project